 Curcuminoids also nourish the skin, balancing its natural microflora, which protects you from infections.

 Due to its diversity, ginger is the second ginger plant besides turmeric that should not be missing in your kitchen.
-For example, you can combine both spices in the form of golden milk, which can be useful during intermittent fasting.
+For example, you can combine both spices in golden milk, which can be helpful during intermittent fasting.

 According to studies, ginger is as effective against inflammation as some medications.
 However, ginger causes fewer side effects (Grzanna et al. 201547).